-What Clubs Do Pro Golfers Use?
-Top 100 PGA Tour Player Guide
+What Clubs Do Pros Use?
+Top 100 PGA Tour Player Guide (2023 update)

-In spite of the fact that pro golfers seem to play a very different game to regular amateurs it is almost impossible for us not to pay close attention to the clubs the best pros in the world are using.
+In spite of the fact that pros seem to play a very different game to regular amateurs it is almost impossible for us not to pay close attention to the clubs the best golfers in the world are using.

-There is a small part of every amateur golfer I suspect that believes that if we simply play the same club that the pros are using then some of their magic will transfer to us and we’ll be able to hit some of the same shots as they do.
+There is a small part of every amateur golfer I suspect that believes that if we simply play the same club that the pros are using then some of their magic will transfer to us and we will be able to hit some of the same shots as they do.

 We decided to do a comprehensive analysis of the top 100 players on the PGA Tour to find out.

-The most common 14 clubs set up used by the top 100 PGA Tour players is made up firstly of a driver, 3-wood and 5-wood.
-The most popular iron set then starts with a 4-iron to pitching wedge which matches the iron set.
-3 specialist wedges – a gap, sand and lob wedge are then added to the putter to complete the set.
+The most popular 14 clubs the top 100 PGA Tour pros use starts with driver, 3-wood and 5-wood with 33 choosing these woods.
+The most common iron set, used by 42% begins with a 4-iron to a pitching wedge that matches the iron set.
+3 specialist wedges – a 50º gap, 56º sand, and 60º lob wedge are finally added to the putter.

-But while the most common golf club set up for the top pros is one thing we wanted also to find out what the individual club selections would be based on the most popular choices of the best pros on the PGA Tour, including lofts, shafts and grips.
+But while the most common golf club set up for the top pros is one thing we wanted also to find out what the best golfers on the PGA Tour considered to be the best individual golf clubs, including lofts, shafts, grips.

-When it comes to the most common set of golf clubs used by the top 100 players on the PGA Tour there is clearly a lot of similarity to the golf club type choices with regular amateurs.
+When it comes to pro golf clubs and the most common set of clubs used by the top 100 players on the PGA Tour there is clearly a lot of similarity to the club type choices made by regular amateurs.

-CLUBMOST POPULAR CARRIED BY THE TOP 100 PGA PLAYERS
+CLUBMOST POPULAR CLUB MODEL / LOFT / SHAFT USED BY TOP 100 PGA TOUR PROS

 Check eBay